Scale AI hits $3.5B valuation as it turns the AI boom into a venture bonanza – TechCrunch

 The company, which created a visual data labeling platform that uses software and people to label image, text, voice and video data for companies building machine learning algorithms, has raised another $155 million.
 The funding round, led by Tiger Global, pushes Scale’s post-money valuation to more than $3.5 billion.

 Importantly, Scale is now a “break even” business and is set up to continue to add employees and expand into new markets in a sustainable way, Scale’s CEO and co-founder Alexandr Wang told TechCrunch.
 Scale will use the funds to grow its workforce from 200 people to about 350 by the end of next year.
-(Those employee numbers don’t include the tens of thousands contractors it uses to label data) It’s also focused on new markets and adding products and platform capabilities.
+(Those employee numbers don’t include the tens of thousands of contractors it uses to label data.)
+It’s also focused on new markets and adding products and platform capabilities.

 Scale got its start by supplying autonomous vehicle companies with the labeled data needed to train machine learning models to develop and deploy robotaxis, self-driving trucks and automated bots used in warehouses and on-demand delivery.
-Legacy automakers such as General Motors and Toyota, chipmaker Nvidia and a slew of AV startups, including Nuro and Zoox have used its platform.
+Legacy automakers such as General Motors and Toyota, chipmaker Nvidia and a slew of AV startups, including Nuro and Zoox, have used its platform.

 More recently, Scale’s customers have spilled over into government, e-commerce, enterprise automation and robotics.
 Airbnb, OpenAI, DoorDash and Pinterest are some of its customers.
 That pace of expansion has accelerated in 2020, according to Wang.